LandrumTrev/star-wars-rpg/README.md

 Follow the instruction prompts and info in the message area at the top under the game title, and may the Schwartz be with you.

->Because you didn't get that sparkly space pony when you were 8, as an adult you have legally changed your name to SystemLord and are bent on conquering the planets in your local star system for all eternity, or at least until your parents get back from Aldebaran.

 [play the game: https://landrumtrev.github.io/system-lord/](https://landrumtrev.github.io/system-lord/)